kcp-dev/kcp/docs/content/concepts/authorization/authorizers.md

 the primary user is still the one that is acting.

 Warrants can be nested, i.e. a warrant can contain another warrant.

+#### Warrants and cross-workspace access

+Users with warrants are also being considered as user `system:anonymous` with groups `system:authenticated` and `system:cluster:<logical-cluster>` in the logical cluster the warrant is scoped to in all other logical clusters.